victorenrique-gilaltamirano/ROS-Templates/pubsub/README.md

 Step 4.
 Create a Publisher object with parameters chosen.

 Step 5.
 Keep publishing the topic message at the selected frequency.

+# Common Practices to write _Subscriber_ in ROS

+Step 1.
+Identify the name for the topic to listen to.

+Step 2.
+Identify the type of the message to be received.

+Step 3.
+Define a _callback_ function that will automatically execute when a new message is received on the topic.

+Step 4.
+Start listening for the topic messages.

+Step 5.
+Spin to listen forever (in C++).